mirage/conan/README.md

 The `libmagic` DSL implements many things but as we said, a standard of it does not exist.
 We mostly tried to do a reverse engineering on it to implement operations.
-Some of them are not implemented - due to the lack of definitions or just because we did find them into the `file`'s database.
+Some of them are not implemented - due to the lack of definitions or just because we did not find them into the `file`'s database.
 Some others are explicitely not implemented because we judge them as a hack instead of an _homogene_ feature.